mcdent/quartz/content/On This Day in Linux 1995-06-16.md

 ![](Attachments/Screenshot 2022-10-18 at 19.27.54.jpg)
 > [!NOTE] Installed Slackware 2.3.0
 >
 > Slackware was a popular distribution back in the day, in fact there was probably only around 4 or 5 distributions to choose from.
 I recall SLS [Softlanding Linux System](https://en.wikipedia.org/wiki/Softlanding_Linux_System) was the first distro I installed.
-Rather peversely, I still have the Slackware 3.5" floppy disks in my archive..
+Rather peversely, I still have the Slackware 3.5" floppy disks in my archive.

 ![[Attachments/5982F6D4-AA19-4ECC-AAB6-E8F550440CA4_1_105_c.jpeg|400]]